patriciogonzalezvivo/eyeo16/README.md

 Note:
 Ahh... the early 10's...

-I wonder how much of our decade is recreate with data the collective unconscious.
+I wonder how much of our decade is about recreating with data thehis Jungian conception of the collective unconscious.

 Every wiki project, every bid data, computer learning, AI thing... had this promise of making sense of a huge amount of chaotic content.
 Extracting small glimpse of what could be or happen.